Support Your Immune System 10/20/22

 - Wipes can be made with paper towels and 1 Tbl hydrogen peroxide and 1 Tbl of water.
 Carry with you in a plastic bag.

 - Briotech’s HOCl can be used for sanitizing surfaces and skin. www.briotechusa.com

 - Sleep well in a dark room with the WiFi off and your cell phone at least 5’ away from your head

-- Find safe ways to engage with loved ones, LAUGH, Play
+- Engage with loved ones, LAUGH, Play

 - Reduce stress, BREATHE, use simple breathing exercises to reduce stress